How do they make perfect Upma at restaurants?

 If you want to taste authentic Upma, I’d highly recommend you to visit Udipi restaurants or cafes.

 They always serve really delicious Upma for breakfast.

 However, this doesn’t mean you can’t make it at home.

-You can prepare a much healthier version of Upma using your choice of ingredients.
+In fact, you can prepare a much better version of Upma using your choice of ingredients.

-In this recipe, you can add your favorite veggies like Carrots, Green Peas, Corn, Ground Nuts, etc.
+In this recipe, you can add your favorite vegetables like Carrots, Green Peas, Corn, Ground Nuts, etc.